-Two funeral directors from Dorset have passed their diplomas in Funeral Arranging and Administration at the delayed graduation ceremony.
+Two funeral directors from Dorset have received their diplomas in Funeral Arranging and Administration at the delayed graduation ceremony.

 Amy Turvey and Elise Basing work for Douch Family Funeral Directors and spent six months longer than usual completing the qualification because of Covid.

 Amy began working for the group’s Douch & Small branch in Wimborne as an admin assistant when she was 18.

 Elise joined the James Smith branch in Swanage three years ago following a career as a freelance embalmer.

 Both now have the diploma that is run by the National Association of Funeral Directors and were presented with them at the graduation.